Recent Developments

 The existence of armed groups of a political, religious or guild character is prohibited.

 In accordance with Article 240 (5) of the Constitution, municipalities can approve the formation of community associations through the authority that has been conferred on them to promulgate local ordinances and regulations.
 Secondary legislation regulates the scope of the rights articulated in the Constitution.
-The vice president of El Salvador, Felix Ulloa, together with a team of lawyers, has prepared a list of constitutional reforms that would represent a modification of 85% of the 1983 Constitution.
-Article 7 is included among the reforms and, at present, it incorporates the possibility of the existence of armed groups when permitted by law.
+The Vice President of El Salvador, Felix Ulloa, together with a team of lawyers, has prepared a list of constitutional reforms that would represent a modification of 85% of the 1983 Constitution.
+Article 7 is included among the anticipated reforms.

 Additional laws that may affect civil society include: